NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 signing a ~1GB zone file with about ~25M resource records and adding ~10M records while signing.
 Reducing the memory footprint is a priority.

-As such, Cascade can currently be used by TLD operators with at most a few small to medium size zones.
+As such, Cascade can currently be used by operators with at most a few small to medium size zones.
 As development progresses, it will also support operators with very large zones or operators with many zones.

 Cascade is *not* yet intended for operation as a clustered deployment.

-As a successor to OpenDNSSEC, Cascade is clearly intended to offer continuity and a migration path for current users, but should also be usable by anyone.
-In particular while Cascade offers most of the functionality of OpenDNSSEC, it uses different terminology and has a different architecture in order to offer a superior experience.

-Cascade does not require the use of a :term:`Hardware security module (HSM)`.
-It can make use of on-disk key files, as well as PKCS#11 and KMIP compatible HSMs.

 The Moving Parts
 ----------------

 Cascade consists of three, possibly four, pieces:

-- The :program:`cascaded` daemon, receiving zone data, signing it, and serving the signed result, with support for :doc:`review-hooks`during the processing pipeline to allow you to use your preferred solutions to verify the unsigned and/or signed zone before publishing it.
+- The :program:`cascaded` daemon for receiving zone data, signing it, and serving the signed result.
+It supports :doc:`review-hooks` during the processing pipeline, allowing you to use your preferred solutions to verify the unsigned and/or signed zone before publishing it.

 - The :program:`cascade` command line interface (CLI) for controlling and interacting with the :program:`cascaded` daemon.

-- A tool called :program:`dnst keyset`, which is responsible for the :doc:`key management <key-management>` of Cascade and is invoked as needed by the :program:`cascaded` daemon.
-The reason for having an external key manager is to have the flexibility to use different key managers.
-The current implementation requires that keys are online, either in files or in an HSM and does not (explicitly) support a multi-signer setup.
+- A tool called :program:`dnst keyset`, which is responsible for the key management of Cascade.
+It is invoked as needed by the :program:`cascaded` daemon.
+The reason for having an external key manager is to have the flexibility of swapping it out in the future, for example to support offline keys or multi-signing.
+You can read more about this in the :doc:`key management <key-management>` section.

-   We envision future key managers that support offline keys or that support multi-signing.
-Finally, a separate key manager makes it relatively easy for Cascade to support high-availability setups in the future.

 - The *optional* :program:`kmip2pkcs11` daemon, which is only required when using an PKCS#11 compatible HSM.
 You can read more about this in the